-The length of time it takes a personal injury case to settle depends primarily on:
+The personal injury lawsuit timeline for a case to settle depends primarily on:

 - Whether fault (or liability) is being disputed by the at-fault party’s insurance company